Revisiting Privacy, Utility, and Efficiency Trade-offs when Fine-Tuning Large Language Models

-Existing work utilising DP~\cite{yu2022differentiallyprivatefinetuninglanguage} has shown a clear trade-off between privacy and utility where privacy is measured in terms of theoretical guarantee and utility in terms of overall performance on the end task.
+Existing work utilising DP-SGD~\cite{yu2022differentiallyprivatefinetuninglanguage} has shown a clear trade-off between privacy and utility where privacy is measured in terms of theoretical guarantee and utility in terms of overall performance on the end task.
 The authors in \cite{10.1145/3531146.3534642} also question the notion of privacy considered in these privacy preserving techniques.
-Another line of work from \cite{ shi-etal-2022-selective} and \cite{zhao-etal-2022-provably} distinguishes between sensitive and non-sensitive data using techniques like regex and redaction and proposes a customised training strategy using DP.
+Another line of work from \cite{ shi-etal-2022-selective} and \cite{zhao-etal-2022-provably} distinguishes between sensitive and non-sensitive data using techniques like regex and redaction and proposes a customised training strategy using DP-SGD.
 However, their evaluation measure also relies on theoretical guarantees for privacy and overall performance for utility.
 The question that arises here is whether this measure of quantification of privacy and utility is sufficient in the context of large language models, or whether it needs to be more nuanced.

 Additionally, to ensure privacy guarantees, differential privacy requires higher computational resources (time and memory) during training.
-For example, compared to vanilla SGD, DP-SGD may incur up to $20$x training time, which is often a bottleneck in resource-intensive tasks \cite{dupuy2022efficient}.
+For example, compared to vanilla SGD, DP-SGD-SGD may incur up to $20$x training time, which is often a bottleneck in resource-intensive tasks \cite{dupuy2022efficient}.
 Therefore, the conventional wisdom is that privacy comes at the cost of efficiency.
 This leads us to probe ways in which the above limitation can be prevented.